iigmir/iigmir/README.md

 * JavaScript
     * VueJS
     * TypeScript

-And I know some PHP, MySQL and Ruby.
+And I know some PHP, MySQL and expressJS.
 I hope someday I can work with server-side development.

 <picture>
   <source